jfischeresq/jfischeresq.github.io/about.md

 permalink: /about/
 ---

 Welcome!
 This is my personal website where can learn about all of the projects and activities I am working on!
 I wear many "hats" in my day-to-day life!
 It keeps things interesting -- if not hectic sometimes.
-Here is a summary of me:

 ### Private Sector Lawyering
 I co-founded and manage [XPAN Law Group, LLC](www.xpanlawgroup.com), a boutique international and domestic cybersecurity and data privacy law firm.
 We are very proud to be a certified Women’s Business Enterprise (“WBE”) and Women Owned Small Business (“WOSB”).

-My practices focuses on all components of cybersecurity, data privacy, and the data lifecycle.
+My practice focuses on all components of cybersecurity, data privacy, and the data lifecycle.
 With a global perspective, my clients work with our XPAN team to create cost-effective and business oriented approaches to technology and governance.

 If you are loooking to connect with my private practice, please contact me at [jfischer@xpanlawgroup.com](mailto:jfischer@xpanlawgroup.com).

 ### Professor Role
 Providing educational opportunities to students across a variety of of different disciplines and backgrounds is a true joy.
 I hope to make privacy, security, and technology more understandable so that we can all work on solutions.